dweekly/docs/pages/deep-linked-ads/facebook-ads-overview.md

 ## Sharing Facebook Data

-There are many ways to access data pertaining to Facebook.

-You can see analytics on impressions, clicks, installs, opens and conversion events on various pages of the [Branch Dashboard](https://dashboard.branch.io){:target="\_blank"}, as well as the [Query API](/exports/query-api).
+You can see analytics on impressions, clicks, installs, opens and conversion events on various pages of the [Branch Dashboard](https://dashboard.branch.io).

 ### Facebook's Advanced Mobile Measurement Agreement